-What is adaptive reuse (and how can it create a sustainable built environment)?
+What is adaptive reuse (and why is it important)?

 Adaptive reuse has emerged as a sustainable alternative to demolition for the built environment.
 Here’s how it works.